lstrojny/fxmlrpc/README.md

 ## Latest improvements

+ - `[FEATURE]` Add XML validation on the client side.
+Configurable but enabled per default
  - `[FEATURE]` Transport decorator which contains XML of the last request, response and exception (see #47, contribution by [Piotr Olaszewski](https://github.com/piotrooo))
  - `[BC]` PSR-4 for autoloading (see #29)
  - `[BC]` Rename `fXmlRpc\Multicall` to `fXmlRpc\MulticallBuilder`